 - Must be participating in an on-going vaccination plan through their veterinarian.

 Download and fill out our client forms ahead of time!

 "The Daycare service is a great way to get Syrah out of the house and active.
 She loves the staff, gets her much needed exercise and socialization, and comes home happy and exhausted!"~Milan Motroni and Dana Walters

 WHAT IS INFECTIOUS TRACHEOBRONCHITIS (CANINE COUGH)?

-“Kennel cough” is an infectious bronchitis characterized by a hacking cough which most people describe as sounding like “something stuck in my dog’s throat” sometimes accompanied by sneezing and nasal discharge, which can last anywhere from a few days to several weeks.
+“Canine cough” is an infectious bronchitis characterized by a hacking cough which most people describe as sounding like “something stuck in my dog’s throat” sometimes accompanied by sneezing and nasal discharge, which can last anywhere from a few days to several weeks.
 It is analogous to a chest cold for humans; in general, it resolves on its own.
-Although this coughing is very annoying, it does not usually develop into anything more serious but can lower the dog's resistance making him susceptible to secondary infections, therefore, treatment by a veterinarian is recommended.
-A dog with Kennel Cough generally remains active and maintains a normal appetite despite frequent fits of coughing.
+Although this coughing is very annoying, it does not usually develop into anything more serious but can lower the dog’s resistance making him susceptible to secondary infections, therefore, treatment by a veterinarian is recommended.
+A dog with Canine Cough generally remains active and maintains a normal appetite despite frequent fits of coughing.
 There is usually no fever or listlessness.

 IS IT CURABLE?

 Just as in the common cold, tracheobronchitis is not cured but must run its course.
 Symptoms usually subside within 7-10 days.
 Many times antibiotics will be prescribed to prevent secondary infection, and sometimes cough suppressants will be prescribed to reduce excessive coughing, but these medications do not attack the disease itself.

 CAN MY DOG BE VACCINATED FOR PROTECTION AGAINST TRACHEOBRONCHITIS?